 A crucial thing to remember about missiles is how the percentage chance to hit changes – the probability is calculated for each individual projectile, so you usually have a better chance at some missiles hitting.
 The easiest way to think about this is that a 35% “chance to hit” with missiles roughly translates to “you’ll probably do about 35% of your maximum damage.”

 The number after LRM or SRM indicates how many missiles are fired at once from the pod, so for instance an LRM20 fires a volley of twenty missiles at once.
 Naturally, this also means it’s going to plow through your ammo quickly, so plan accordingly.

 Here’s the meat of this guide: the blueprints for your ideal BattleMech lance.
 Unfortunately, because of the way BattleTech works, there is no ideal guide for ‘Mech building.
-It simply can’t be done.
-BattleTech is a game based on improvisation and adaptation, and between finances, biome type, mission variety and equipment availability, you’ll rarely – if ever – be fielding the ideal mix of ‘Mechs.
+BattleTech is a game based on improvisation and adaptation: between finances, biome type, mission variety, and equipment availability, you’ll rarely – if ever – be fielding the ideal mix of ‘Mechs.

 What you can do, however, is equip the ‘Mechs you have to fill useful roles on a team.
 As I noted at the top, there aren’t hard and fast rules about doing this, and even holding guide in hand, you’ll have to adapt these designs in order to fit your situation at any given time.

 One more beginner tip: Use the ‘Strip Armour’ button when you start putting your build together.
 Once you’ve got everything you want positioned on the chassis, use the ‘Max Armour’ button replace the plating up to the maximum tonnage allowed on the frame.
 You can fiddle with the distribution a bit, which is often a good idea because by default it will assign armor as evenly as it can.

 Suggested chassis: Raven, Commando, Locust, Jenner, Panther, Flea